T-Rizzle12/Custom-Gmod-Bot/README.md

 - Create at least a 2 player gmod server.
 This addon creates a "player" bot so you must have a open player spot because gmod will consider the bot a real player.
 - Create a bot using the TRizzleCreateBot Command.
 (See below)

+This addon is on steam, you can download it there instead: https://steamcommunity.com/sharedfiles/filedetails/?id=2969405101

 # Important [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues) [![HitCount](https://hits.dwyl.com/T-Rizzle12/start-here.svg)](https://hits.dwyl.com/T-Rizzle12/Custom-Gmod-Bot)

 This mod is in *Beta*, there will be bugs, but constant updates with new features and fixes.